SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

 **5.4.** Immediately after the PR is created, a central build process starts to verify the change, building the project and running all tests.
-In case you are interested in the build output, you can follow the link at the bottom of the PR page, called "continuous-integration/travis-ci/pr".
+In case you are interested in the build output, you can follow the link at the bottom of the PR page.

 **5.5.** Wait for our code review and approval.
 After the PR is approved, the UI5 Web Components team will merge the change into the main branch.